Andrei Grechko: World War II

-Post war
+Warsaw Pact command

 After the war, Grechko was the Commanding General of the Kiev Military District, until 1953.
 Between 1953 and 1957, Grechko was the Commander-in-Chief of Soviet Forces in East Germany.
 During this time, he commanded the suppression of the East German uprising of 1953.

-On 11 March 1955, Grechko, along with five other high-ranking colleagues, all of whom had gained recognition during World War II, was promoted to the rank of Marshal of the Soviet Union.
+On 11 March 1955, Grechko and five other high-ranking colleagues, all of whom gained recognition during the Great Patriotic War as either army or front commanders - Moskalenko, Chuikov, Bagramyan, Biryuzov and Yeremenko - were promoted to the rank of Marshal of the Soviet Union.
 From 1957 to 1960, Grechko was the Commander-in-Chief of the Ground Forces.
 By decree of the Presidium of the Supreme Soviet of the USSR of 1 February 1958, "for the courage and heroism shown in the fight against the Nazi invaders", Grechko was awarded the title of Hero of the Soviet Union with the Order of Lenin and the Gold Star medal.

 From 1960 to 1967, he was the Commander-in-Chief of the Warsaw Pact Forces.